-No single formula provides the success to food hall, but these components keep operations running and people coming back for more.
+No single formula provides the success to food halls, but these components keep operations running and people coming back for more.

 Diverse options and homegrown ideas draw customers for multiple visits.
 At the newly opened Central Food Hall at Ponce City Market in Atlanta, concepts by James Beard award-winning chefs from the South, such as Linton Hopkins and Sean Brock, headline the options.